context-hub/docs/docs/index.md

 ![Good morning, LLM](https://github.com/user-attachments/assets/8129f227-dc3f-4671-bc0e-0ecd2f3a1888)

+During development, your codebase constantly evolves.
+Files are added, modified, and removed.
+Each time you need to continue working with an LLM, you need to regenerate context to provide updated information about your current codebase state.

+**CTX** is a context management tool that gives developers full control over what AI sees from their codebase.
+Instead of letting AI tools guess what's relevant, you define exactly what context to provide - making your AI-assisted development more predictable, secure, and efficient.

-**CTX** is a tool that solves the context management gap when working with LLMs like ChatGPT or Claude.
-It helps developers organize and automatically collect information from their codebase into structured documents that can be easily shared with AI assistants.
+It helps developers organize contexts and automatically collect information from their codebase into structured documents that can be easily shared with LLM.

-**The tool doesn't work instead of developer - it's a tool where developers can describe their contexts and use them to provide information to LLMs.**

 For example, a developer describes what context they need: